How old do I have to be to play for Crawley Wasps?

 When and where do you train?

-Up to the end of September, we train at our ground at Ewhurst, Ifield Drive, Crawley.
-From October through to the end of March, we train on the all-weather surface at Ifield Community College and then it’s back to Ewhurst to the end of the season.
-Training times vary between the different age groups but are generally either Tuesday or Wednesday evening.
+From April to the end of September, we train at our Ewhurst base in Ifield Drive, Crawley.
+From October through to the end of March, training switches to the 3G facility at the Checkatrade Stadium.
+Training times vary between the different age groups.

 How is the club run?

 The club is run in accordance with its constitution, which can be downloaded from this website.
 A management committee is elected at the annual general meeting each year and they are responsible for the day-to-day running of the club, including the appointment of managers and coaches.
-The current members of the management committee are listed on our Home Page.
+The current members of the management committee are listed on our contacts page.

 Do you have a code of conduct ?